rduhard/tweetie/README.md

 ## Would like to do

 I would have preferred if I designed the asynchronous calls using Result instead of the Optional error route I went.
 Using Result with appropriate errors results in much easier to understand code and easier processing of the results from the asyncrhonous call (i.e. switch on success or each type of failure that could occur).

+Creating reusable commands for fetching, sending and saving tweets that could be triggered from anywhere instead of just methods inside the worker. i.e. SendTweetUseCase or SendTweetCommand (using the command pattern).
+I prefer this to create a clear separation of work and makes testing more straightforward.

 ## Tests
 Tests can be created for each of the boundary methods in the VIP section, easily identifiable in each file by their input and output protocols.